Advanced Diploma in Legislative Drafting

 - Statutory interpretation and its relevance to drafting

-- Cabinet and legislative processes
+- Cabinet processes, legislative processes and private members’ Bills

 - Legal writing